latentflip/foundation-stylus/README.md

 #### `grid-columns(small, [medium], [large])`

 Helper for creating columns, with positional arguments. `medium` and `large` are optional.
+Aliased as `grid-column` if you prefer that.

 ```stylus
 .mycolumn